Therapeutic horticulture is a sensory, plant-based, outreach and on-site program for senior adults and those with special needs.

 The Gardens offers a number of ways to engage with participants:

 - Summer Therapeutic Horticulture — Come to the York Street gardens mid-May through September for a tour of the Sensory Garden, an activity of your choice and a plant for each participant to take home.
-Or, experience our Summer Sensory Mornings where the Gardens opens early on select Saturdays for those that wish to connect with plants in a safe, restful location.

 - Winter Therapeutic Horticulture — Offered November through March, this program comes to your facility, providing a sensory tour of potted plants and a hands-on activity of your choice.

-- Summer Low Sensory Mornings and Evenings — Experience the gardens without the crowds.
+- Summer Low Sensory Mornings and Evenings — Experience the York Street gardens without the crowds.
 Offered May through September, the Gardens will open early on select mornings and will stay open later on select evenings for those who wish to connect with plants in a safe, restful location.

 - Horticultural Therapy Services — The Gardens’ trained horticultural therapy staff provides consulting services to eligible for-profit and nonprofit facilities.